JBL PartyBox 720

 • Neither product has a touch screen.

-• Neither product has RGB lighting.
+• Neither product features RGB lighting.

-• Neither product includes a remote control.
+• Neither product comes with a remote control.

-• Both products have a battery level indicator.
+• Both products include a battery level indicator.

 • Neither product has a removable battery.